-"Ehag!" cried Daxter as he barely had time to dodge the knife that Torn had just thrown at him.
-"Jak, save me."
+"Ehhhh!" screamed Daxter as he barely had time to dodge the knife that Torn had just thrown at him.
+"Jak, save me!"

-The rodent then proceeded to rush in his companion's direction, jumping onto the warrior's shoulder with the grace of a fruit bat.
-He then poked his tongue out at the Underground Leader as if mocking the ex-Krimzon Guard's stance in the Underground and all his power.
-Torn merely growled, and slowly, redirected his attention to the youth; he knew it was a useless vendetta to follow up on his threat to the rodent, Jak was one of his finest men and it was best to keep him in good graces.
+The ottsel then proceeded to rush in his companion's direction, jumping onto the warrior's shoulder with the grace of a fruit bat.
+He then smirked from his perch as if daring the ex-Krimzon Guard to come and get him.
+Torn merely growled, and slowly, redirected his attention to the renegade, Jak.
+He knew it was a useless vendetta to follow up on his threats to the rodent while Jak was there.
+He would never admit it, but Jak was one of his finest men, and it was best to keep him in somewhat good graces.
 If that meant putting up with Daxter, so be it, but Torn had silently promised himself that if the ottsel was ever left in the barracks alone … well, he might just have a new hat.

 "I take it the mission was successful," said Torn as he placed his hands back on his table, his eyes traveling over the map before him.

-"Those KG didn't even know what hit them," said Jak with a tint of coldness in his voice.
-In truth, Jak liked dealing with Metal Heads over the Baron's guards, but as Samos had told him early on, sometimes you have to sacrifice a few for the good of the many.
-No matter how badly Jak didn't want to admit it, that innocent boy from Sandover was still deep in his chest, dying with ever pair of dulled dead eyes that would stare up at him.
+"Those KG didn't even know what hit them," said Jak with a tint of dark mirth in his voice.
+In truth, Jak liked dealing with Metal Heads over the Baron's guards, but he still recalled those guards that strapped him to that table again and again during his stay at the Barons.
+No matter how badly Jak didn't want to admit it, that innocent boy from Sandover was still deep in his chest, dying with ever pair of dulled dead eyes that dared stare up at him.

-Torn merely nodded his head, already knowing that was going to be the boy's answer.
+Torn merely nodded his head, already knowing that was going to be the renegades answer.
 Jak never failed a mission.
-Never, but the elf was rather hard to get a hold of from time to time though, so he couldn't send the boy on all the missions he'd like to send him on.
+Never.
+Unfortunately, the elf was rather hard to get a hold of from time to time, so he couldn't send the boy on all the missions he'd like to send him on.
 Apparently, according to some of the other Underground members that wander the streets unnoticed, Jak was quite popular.
 He did favors or jobs for pretty much anyone who was gutsy enough to ask.
 Well, since the teen was still standing before him, patient as a statute, it seemed that he didn't have any favors or jobs to fulfill for today.
 Perfect, it wasn't a big job he had in mind, but Torn didn't have anyone free that was experienced enough to go wandering around outside of the walls of Haven.

-"You want to go play with some Metal Heads, Jak?" asked the Underground tactician as he stood up and crossed his arms over his chest.
+"You want to go play with some Metal Heads, Jak?" asked the Underground Commander as he stood up straight and crossed his arms over his chest.

 Jak gave him that look that said, 'What do you think?'